Can You Build Endurance on an Indoor Exercise Bike?Posted on

 Reaching your target heart rate will help you to increase your endurance.
 Men can determine their target heart rate by subtracting their age from 200 while women can calculate their target heart rate by subtracting 88 percent of their age from 206 to calculate their maximum heart rate.
 You can then take this number and multiply it by 0.70 and 0.80 in order to calculate your target heart rate range.
 If you are just getting started with your workout routine, it might be better to aim for somewhere between 50 percent and 70 percent of your maximum heart rate.

-One way to achieve your target heart rate while also giving your body time for recovery is to use interval training.
+One way to achieve your target heart rate on an exercise bike while also giving your body time for recovery is to use interval training.
 Interval training involves working out at a lower intensity before briefly increasing the intensity and then returning to the lower intensity.
 You then repeat this process throughout the duration of your workout.
 For example, you may pedal at a warm up pace for 5 minutes before increasing your pace to the fastest speed that you can maintain for 2 minutes.
 After the 2-minute interval, you might then return to a pace that is slightly faster than your warm up pace for 5 minutes before increasing it once again.
 In this way, you help your heart reach and maintain your target heart rate, thereby helping to increase your endurance.

 Stamina Versus Endurance